UdeS-CoBIUS/GenePredictionReviewBenchmark/README.md

     <pre><code> sudo apt install augustus augustus-data augustus-doc </code></pre>

     * <a href="https://github.com/weberlab-hhu/Helixer?tab=readme-ov-file">``Helixer``</a>.
     Due to the deprecated of the module tensorflow-addons, please, consider the following command after installation of ``Helixer``.
+To ensure proper execution of the scripts, the Helixer folder must be accessible from the project's root directory.
     <pre><code> mv utils/HelixerModel.py Helixer/helixer/prediction/. </code></pre>

 * Step 3: Retrieve data and source codes from external repositories.
 You don't have to follow the instructions in this step 3 if you have already cloned the repository in step 1.